aganders3/napari-solarized/README.md

 ## License

-Distributed under the terms of the [MIT] license, "napari-simple-segmentation" is free and open source software
+Distributed under the terms of the [MIT] license, "napari-solarized" is free and open source software

 ## Issues